Bond strength of composite resin to enamel: assessment of two ethanol wet-bonding techniques.

 How to Cite

-Khoroushi M, Rafizadeh M, Samimi P. Bond strength of composite resin to enamel: assessment of two ethanol wet-bonding techniques. jdt.
+Khoroushi M, Rafizadeh M, Samimi P. Bond strength of composite resin to enamel: assessment of two ethanol wet-bonding techniques.
+J Dent (Tehran).
 11(2):150-0.